yashk2000/Emotion-Detector/README.md

 - Surprise
 - Neutral

-The CNN has been traind on the [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) dataset available on Kaggle.
+The CNN has been trained on the [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) dataset available on Kaggle.

 # 1) Building the dataset: